Pardeep Goyal (Failure to Survival Journey)

 I received this advice from my mentor

-- Spend 30% time to earn using existing skills
+- Spend 30% time to earn money using your present skills

-- Invest 70% time to learn new skills that would re-define the future
+- Invest 70% time to learn new skills that would re-define your future

 I prepared a list of my skills and what I wanted to learn in the future.

 - Content Writing

 - Software Testing & Optimisation

 - Storytelling & Presentation